 d "days," h "hours," m "minutes and" s "seconds"

 An advantage of this approach is that your result would be a normal time value that you could use in other time calculations, while the result of the complex formula discussed above is a text value.
 A drawback is that the custom time format cannot distinguish between zero and non-zero values and ignore the latter.
-To display the result in other formats, please see Custom formats for time intervals over 24 hours.
+To display the result in other formats, please see How to show time over 24 hours, 60 minutes, 60 seconds.

 When calculating the time difference in Excel, you may sometimes get the result as ###### error because the difference is a negative time.
 But is there a way to show negative times properly in Excel?
 Of course, there is a way, and even more than one :)